Study plan for MAMD-MEDBI Biomedical Sciences, Master's, 2 years, fall 2019

 - BMED320: Methods in Medical Cell Biology

 In the second semester you will be able to choose from a range of elective courses according to your interest and the direction of your studies.
-In the third and fourth semester you will work on a master project within one of these three different specializations.
+In the third and fourth semester you will work on a master project.

 - BMED330: Cell Communication and Intracellular Signaling